I don’t overthink, over pack and over plan, bike gives me freedom

 Poetry aside, a DR650 is also a very simple machine that practically never breaks down.
 It will keep going on any terrain, it’s very easy to work on, and it’s easy to get spare parts.
 It’s a very reliable pack mule that can sometimes double as a passable racehorse, too.

-Being a rally rider and a traveller, knowing your way around motorcycle maintenance often essential.
+Being a rally rider and a traveler, knowing your way around motorcycle maintenance often essential.
 How good are you with wrenches?
 Do you fear breakdowns?

 I suck 😀 But I’m learning, however slowly.
 I can change my oil, clean my air filter, replace spark plugs and fuses, that sort of thing… I’m hoping to learn a lot more as I go along.
 But then, Lucy is a pretty indestructible machine.
 And no, I don’t fear breakdowns.
 There’s always a way, even if you don’t see it yet.